-The Company's principal investment remains its 25% equity interest in and loans to Anglo-African Minerals plc ("AAM").
-TerraCom Limited, which announced in February 2020 that it had entered into a 'Binding Termsheet' for the purchase of AAM, has been prevented by the coronavirus from completing its due diligence process.
-Nevertheless, TerraCom's interest has not diminished and is referred to in TerraCom's latest quarterly report, which can be found at:
+The Company's principal investment remains its 25% equity interest in and loans to Anglo-African Minerals plc ("AAM") located in Guinea.
+ASX listed-TerraCom Limited, had entered into a 'Binding Termsheet' for the purchase of AAM but was prevented by the coronavirus from completing its due diligence process.
+In September 2021 there was a military coup d'etat in Guinea which stalled further discussions and the due diligence process.